Sour-it/DSA_Practice/README.md

 # DSA_Practice
  An awesome list of algorathimic solutions of GeeksForGeeks and Leetcode.
-An awesome list of algorathimic solutions of GeeksForGeeks and Leetcode.
-Collection of daily problems from leetcode and gfg.
+ Collection of daily problems from Leetcode and GeeksForGeeks.